programarivm/meerkat/README.md

 # Meerkat

-A React GUI interacting with a Laravel API -- an SPA application.
+This is a React GUI interacting with a Laravel API, a real-world example SPA with the following features:

+- ACL
+- Authentication
+- CRUD
+- Flux: actions, dispatchers and stores

 ### 1. Build the Docker Containers